Bulldogs Duo Drop Nailbiter in Tiebreaker of Elite Eight

 In 27 of the past 31 seasons, Georgia has finished with a top 10 national ranking including No. 1 in 1994 and 2000.
 In the Wallace era, seven Bulldogs have won grand slam titles, two have won the Honda-Broderick Award/tennis, 33 Bulldogs have earned All-America honors 103 times, and 53 different Bulldogs have been listed on the SEC Academic Honor Roll.

 A native of Portland, Ore., Wallace is married to the former Sabina Marie Horne.
 They have two children, Brittany Sabina (26) and Jarryd Jeffrey (24).
 Brittany, married to Chris Sjogren, is a graduate of Valdosta State and working in Atlanta while Jarryd is training full-time as a sprinter for the U.S. Paralympic Team.
 Jarryd set several world records, including the 100-meter sprint (10.71 seconds) at the 2015 ParaPan American Games and the 200-meter spring (22.08 seconds) and the 4x100-meter (40.73 seconds) at the 2013 IPC Athletics Worlds.
-All told, jarryd has medaled five times.
+All told, Jarryd has medaled five times.
 He participated in the 2012 Paralympic Games in London and has made the team for the 2016 Paralympic Games in Rio.

 Sabina, a former All-SEC distance runner at Georgia, was inducted into the North Bay (Ontario, Canada) Sports Hall of Fame in 1996.
 She has continued to run competitively and has helped Wallace train for road races and marathons.
 Sabina is the track representative for Georgia's "G" club, an alumni association for University of Georgia letter-winners.
 Also, Wallace received the 2002 Distinguished Alumni Award from the Recreation and Leisure Studies department of the University of Georgia's College of Education.